 Branch out from boring oatmeal with this delicious recipe for breakfast lentils by Erin Bosdet!
 It is naturally vegan, gluten-free, and allergy-friendly, but the spices, apples, maple syrup, and vanilla coconut milk alternative ensure a potent dose of flavor with just the right amount of sweetness.

 To note, these breakfast lentils use red lentils, which I highly recommend.
 They cook faster than green or brown lentils, have a milder taste, creamier texture, and both Tony and I find them easier on the digestive system.
 Yet, they are still nutrient dense.
-Red lentils are an amazing source of fiber (7 grams per serving in this recipe) and vegan protein (11 grams per serving in this recipe).
+Red lentils are an amazing source of fiber (adding 15 grams per serving in this recipe) and vegan protein (adding 12 grams per serving in this recipe).
 They’re also a good source of iron, and an excellent source of folate and manganese.
 Top with a generous dousing of vanilla coconut milk alternative and you’ve added calcium, vitamin D, and other essential nutrients to the mix.
-For a coconut milk coupon, click here

 - 1 cup red lentils (soak them for about 4 hours; it makes them a little easier on the digestive system)